-To ensure that documentation of the ongoing bleaching event is as complete as possible, Coral Reef Watch plans to collate and report on the global extent of this event.
-We would be happy to work with any local or regional partners who plan to report on this event.
+To ensure documentation of the ongoing global coral bleaching event is as complete as possible, NOAA Coral Reef Watch continues collating data and information about and reporting on the global extent of this event.
+We are happy to work with any local or regional partners who plan to report on this event.
 Please continue any monitoring you are conducting and either report to your existing regional efforts or send them directly to us at Coral Reef Watch.
 Of note, we need both bleaching and non-bleaching observations to document the spatial extent and timing of the event, and for us to validate our satellite- and climate model-based products.
 Contributing data ensures that your site data are considered in global analyses; helps users understand how to better utilize the tools for your reefs; gives context to how bleaching patterns at your sites compare with global and regional patterns; and provides access to the latest global bleaching data analyses to communicate climate impacts to decision makers.
 All contributors will have the opportunity to co-author peer-reviewed publication(s) on global and/or regional bleaching that we are planning.

-The content on this web page page is based on the article, "Global Coral Bleaching 2014-2017: Status and an Appeal for Observations",
+The content on this web page was initially drafted based on the article, "Global Coral Bleaching 2014-2017: Status and an Appeal for Observations",

 published in Reef Encounter in April 2016.